Alba Iulia: Jewish history

-The Jewish community, which was the first in Transylvania, was established in the mid-16th century.
-In the 17th century, a Sephardic community was founded.
+The Jewish community, which was the first in Transylvania, was established in the 14th century.
+A community was officially founded by permission of Prince Gabriel Bethlen in 1623.
 The 18th century saw an influx of Ashkenazim from Hungary and Wallachia, as well as Sephardim.
 From 1754 to 1868, the town rabbi was the chief rabbi of Transylvania.
 A synagogue was built in 1840, with a Sephardic one following in 1874.
 Most local Jews in the 19th century worked in viticulture and bought land for growing vines; in the 20th century, they were mainly artisans.
 By 1930, the 1558 Jews of Alba Iulia represented nearly 13% of the town's population.

 In October 1940, during the National Legionary State, the Iron Guard terrorized local Jews.
 The following year, the Ion Antonescu regime confiscated Jewish property and sent the men to forced labor.
 After World War II, the community was re-established but soon dwindled as Jews emigrated.

 Climate

-Alba Iulia has a humid continental climate (Cfb in the Köppen climate classification).
+Alba Iulia has a humid continental climate (Dfa in the Köppen climate classification).